French Painter, Writer, Set Designer, Illustrator, and Sculptor

 While his reputation never recovered, he continued to work in Chambourcy, where he resided with his wife and son, who he'd officially adopted.
 Following the birth of a second illegitimate child, Derain and Alice separated and she attempted to seize control of their finances.
 In 1953 Derain fell ill, dramatically affecting his vision.
 Although he recovered, he was hit by a truck and died shortly thereafter on September 8, 1954.

 Derain received a great deal of recognition during his lifetime.
-The range of styles he adopted over the course of his artistic career influenced a great many artists and many of the most significant artistic movements of the early twentieth century.
+The range of styles he adopted over the course of his artistic career influenced a great many artists and many of the most significant artistic movements of the early-20th century.
 His part in the development of Fauvism is usually ignored, his influence on that of Cubism overlooked, yet he profoundly affected both movements.

 Derain's reference to an aesthetic basic to Cubism, even before he purchased the African mask that would became one of the talismans of inspiration for the movement, early in 1906, indicates his important role in the style's development.
 "It is absolutely essential for us to break off the circle the Realists have locked us into.
 I've been rather moved by my visits around London and to the National Museum (National Gallery), as well as to the Negro Museum (the anthropological collection of the British Museum.)
 It's amazing, disquieting in expression.
 But there is a double reason behind this surfeit of expression: the forms issue from full outdoor light and are meant to be seen in full light...
 It is thus understood that the relations between volumes can express light or the coincidence of light with this or that form."